 How long does the process take?

 Students who appeal will normally have a decision within 30 calendar days of submitting their formal appeal.
 The University should let them know if this will take longer.
-The summer appeals period is a particularly busy time for the teams handling student appeals and so it is possible that there could be delays.

 How can you make your appeal as strong as possible?